 In another positive development, many in the residential construction industry may have seen media reports about the recent sharp drop in lumber prices.
 While this is good news, the lumber crisis is far from over.
 Most builders have not been able to take advantage of this development because producers are still selling off lumber that they purchased from mills when prices were at their peak.

 Moreover, sawmill output continues to lag.
 During today's meeting, NAHB underscored that if supply does not increase fast enough to meet demand, we may find ourselves in the same situation as last November, when lumber prices posted a similar steep reduction only to reverse course and move to record-high levels.

 And while lumber prices have just recently begun to move downward, the price for other building materials such as oriented strand board continue to soar.

-Learn more about what NAHB is doing to resolve the lumber crisis by visiting our lumber page
+Learn more about what NAHB is doing to resolve these lumber challenges by visiting our Addressing the Supply Chain Crisis section.